 It sounds too good to be true, but you can remove those annoying marks from your glass stove.
 It may require more than one application, and some serious elbow grease, but it can be done.
 Here, we take you through exactly what to do step-by-step, answering any questions you may have along the way.

-Dealing with grates?
-Take a look at our guide on how to clean cast iron stove grates.
-Otherwise, if you want to keep your stove looking like new, check out how to prevent scratches on your glass stove.
+If you want to keep your stove looking like new, check out how to prevent scratches on your glass stove.
+Or if you're stuck between stove types, here's induction vs. electric cooktop: Which type is better for you?

 How often should you clean your stove top